biojava/biojava.github.io/_wikis/BioJava:CookBook3:NCBIQBlastService.md

 To use QBlast, you use a NCBIQBlastService object (which implements RemotePairwiseAlignmentService) to manage the connection to the QBlast service, submission of requests and fetching of results.
-To do so, it needs a sequence (represented by either a string, a RichSequence object or a GID) and a NCBIQBlastAlignmentProperties object.
-This class implements RemotePairwiseAlignmentProperties and it is use to set which program and which database to use for the analysis.
+To do so, it needs a sequence (represented by either a string or a Sequence object;
+search by GID will be added in a future release) and a NCBIQBlastAlignmentProperties object.
+Submitting a Sequence object is the preferred method since it allows for some basic sanity checks related to the sequence type-to-program selection.
+The NCBIQBlastAlignmentProperties class implements RemotePairwiseAlignmentProperties and it is use to set which program and which database to use for the analysis.
 Right now, it can't much make use of other parameters of the QBlast service but the methods are in development to fix this situation.
-One would recover results using the same RemoteQBlastService object, which hold submission information, and an object of type NCBIQBlastOutputProperties to specifiy the informations to recover and the format to present to the submitter.
+One would recover results using the same NCBIQBlastService object, which hold submission information, and an object of type NCBIQBlastOutputProperties to specify the informations to recover and the format to present to the submitter.

 Using the interfaces found in package org.biojava3.ws.alignment should allow extensions to other remote alignment services like FASTA and Blast